-When her name is pronounced in the professional environment of coaches or psychologists, then nothing else to add.
+When you hear her name in the professional environment of coaches or psychologists, then nothing else needs a further introduction.
 Because Olga Rybina is a brand.
-This is a unique set of professional and personal qualities, combined in one word – master.
+It is a unique set of professional and personal qualities, combined in one word – master.

 And this brand is also closely related to the word “First”:

-- co-author of the first international coaching program in the Russian-speaking area,
+• co-author of the first international coaching program in the Russian-speaking environment,

-- mentor of the first coaches MCC in Ukraine.
+• mentor of the top MCC level coaches in Ukraine.

 She has trained more than a thousand specialists.
 A good half of the current Russian MCC coaches have passed through Olga Rybina’s school.
-It is not enough for her to be successful herself, she makes sure that her students achieve no less success.
+It is not enough for her to be successful herself, she does everything so that the students achieve no less success.

 Coaching for Olga is more than a profession.
-This is a lifestyle, thinking, relationships.
-She masterfully uses all facets of coaching for the development of those who are lucky enough to be with her.
+It is a lifestyle, manner of thinking and the quality of relationships.
+She masterfully uses all facets of coaching for the development of those who are lucky enough to train with her.

-- the one who passes on her skills, that means, a teacher and mentor,
+• for some, she is the one who passes on her skills, that is, a teacher and mentor,

-There are a lot of materials on the Internet where Olga acts as a coach, teacher, coach, expert.
-These materials are in great demand among those who are improving skills in the coaching profession.
+There are a lot of materials on the Internet where Olga acts as a coach, teacher, trainer, expert.
+These materials are in great demand among those who are improving in the coaching profession.
 But to become a unique coach, it is important first of all to be a unique person.
-And the formation of a personality is not so much about training as about life experience.
-Which Olga is also ready to share.
+And the formation of a personality is not so much about training as about life experience, which Olga is also ready to share.

 We are preparing a series of articles in which you can get to know Olga better and, if necessary, apply her experience as your own resource.